Saturday, December 30, 2017

 Although it isn't quite his birthday yet, the event was billed as a birthday celebration for Iizuka-san, who turns 83 this month.
 I'm very happy to see that Iizuka-san remains as healthy and active as ever.
 When Ghidrah began screening, Iizuka-san pointed out (from the back of the theater) that he created the "TohoScope" logo seen at the beginning of the film.
-Later on, during his Q&A session, he pointed out that King Ghidorah's gravity ray was originally intended to be straight, but that this proved unworkable in terms of keeping King Ghidorah's randomly-moving heads up with all the explosions.
+Later on, during his Q&A session, he pointed out that King Ghidorah's gravity ray needed to be curved and crooked (not a straight line) in order to keep King Ghidorah's randomly-moving heads up with all the explosions.

 A wonderful evening it was, spent in the company of a true legend of the genre.
 Another highlight of the evening was getting Iizuka-san to write "TohoScope" on his autograph for me, which drew chuckles from some of the other folks in attendance.
 But why not?
 After all, that logo was his creation!